SammyDartnall10/theexchange/README.md

 #### Use of JavaScript:
 Javascript has been used in the form of modals - not requiring the user to leave the page to leave a reveiw.
-Ajax has been used in the exchange page so that the page does not need to be refreshed upon a user upvoting a listing
+Ajax has been used in the exchange page so that the page will refresh and update the upvotes count to the correct amount.
+Mouseover events on the index.html page, create interest and engagement

 #### Documentation:
 This README.md file is the means by which the project is explained - how it works and what its value is.